camerondugan/camerondugan.book/src/blog/charachorder2.md

 This is coming from the guy who spent countless hours experimenting with dvorak, customizing my QMK Firmware in C, and hand soldered my split corne keyboard.

-I've tried using it on and off for a few months now.
+I've tried using it on and off for a few months now, and I just wish it was a bit more polished.

+## What I wish I understood more before my purchase

+- Rare words are the enemy of the CharaChorder
+- More combinations are hard to press than you might think
+  - You want most of your active fingers heading in the same or similar direction
+- It's a lot of memorization.
+You will have chords that don't map well for the reason above, in addition to anagram words like stop, post, no, on
+- You probably won't want to separate the halves because of the added sliding that occurs when you chord.
+You generally are pressing the device sideways in some direction.

-## Here's what I do like:
+## What I like

 - Chording feels great when I remember what and how to press
 - <https://adventure.charachorder.io> is a massive improvement over their last attempt with <https://www.iq-eq.io/#/>
 - Impulse chording makes adding words easy

-## Here's the issues I've encountered:
+- The word modifiers -- things you press during a word to change the ending -- that are present work great, just with they had options for ly or tion.
+  - Currently, you can do er, ed, ing, s.
+All which work great.
+- Dynamic libraries make it possible to override chords for specific contexts

+## Issues Encountered

+- It really does take a long time to pick up this device and use it effectively.
+  - You are learning a new layout, and afterwards relearning every single word you want to chord.
 - Clicking down a key towards the desk for chording does not feel good.
 - Your computer going to sleep or turning on/off too fast causes the keyboard to be completely unresponsive.
 The reboot bind doesn't fix this.
-- Rubber rings on keys break on their own -- so far 4.
-I come home and find that they have snapped to the floor.
+- Rubber rings on keys break on their own --- so far 4.
+I usually find that they have snapped to the floor while I'm away.
 - Lack of layers.
 You get 3 layers.
 And in my brief testing, you can't move from layer 1 to 2 to 3.
 You just get stuck at 2. the layer three modifier(mod) was on layer 2
 - Lack of wrist ergonomics.
 It's like it was designed to have my wrists.